Exercise: Cancer

 A systematic review evaluated 45 studies that examined the relationship between physical activity and cancer survival rates.
 According to the review, "[there] was consistent evidence from 27 observational studies that physical activity is associated with reduced all-cause, breast cancer–specific, and colon cancer–specific mortality.
 There is currently insufficient evidence regarding the association between physical activity and mortality for survivors of other cancers."
 Evidence suggests that exercise may positively affect the quality of life in cancer survivors, including factors such as anxiety, self-esteem and emotional well-being.
 For people with cancer undergoing active treatment, exercise may also have positive effects on health-related quality of life, such as fatigue and physical functioning.
 This is likely to be more pronounced with higher intensity exercise.

 Exercise may contribute to a reduction of cancer-related fatigue in survivors of breast cancer.
 Although there is only limited scientific evidence on the subject, people with cancer cachexia are encouraged to engage in physical exercise.
 Due to various factors, some individuals with cancer cachexia have a limited capacity for physical exercise.
 Compliance with prescribed exercise is low in individuals with cachexia and clinical trials of exercise in this population often have high drop-out rates.

 There is low-quality evidence for an effect of aerobic physical exercises on anxiety and serious adverse events in adults with hematological malignancies.
 Aerobic physical exercise may result in little to no difference in the mortality, quality of life, or physical functioning.
 These exercises may result in a slight reduction in depression and reduction in fatigue.

 Neurobiological

 Depression

 Continuous aerobic exercise can induce a transient state of euphoria, colloquially known as a "runner's high" in distance running or a "rower's high" in crew, through the increased biosynthesis of at least three euphoriant neurochemicals: anandamide (an endocannabinoid), β-endorphin (an endogenous opioid), and phenethylamine (a trace amine and amphetamine analog).

+Concussion

+Supervised aerobic exercise without a risk of re-injury (falling, getting hit on the head) is prescribed as treatment for acute concussion.
+Some exercise interventions may also prevent sport-related concussion.